5 Hidden Dirty Water Risks Every Dog Parent Must Know

 • River

 Dirty water could be standing or flowing water.
-You may not be able to visually tell or even by the smell that the water is dirty.
+You may not be able to tell visually or even by smell that the water is dirty.

 What dangers are hiding in dirty water for my dog?